forrestaj64/Vulnerabilities-Attack-Defend-Remediate/DefensiveActions.md

   - **Threshold**: 5 in last 1 minute
   - **Vulnerability Mitigated**: No login restrictions (open to brute force attacks)
   - **Reliability**: Medium, this alert generated no false positives for the period.
-    This alert should be tuned if it were triggered by valid logins,coinciding at the start of a shift for example.
+    This alert should be tuned if it were triggered by valid logins, coinciding at the start of a shift for example.

     ![BruteForceAlert](Images/Alert.BruteForce.png)